 A successful CA must have excellent communication skills; one of our TPE examiners looks at how better business writing can improve your performance in the TPE exam.

 The TPE exam is the culmination of the CA qualification, showcasing a candidate’s technical and professional skills.

 Your case study solution will benefit from being written in a concise manner: better answers tend to come from students who have thought about what they want to say, and produced, on average, a 20-page document.

-This document must communicate professional advice to a variety of parties as outlined in the case study.
+This document must communicate professional advice for a variety of parties, as outlined in the case study.

 1. Use short sentences

 Be clear and concise.
 Short, sharp sentences communicate the information simply and without any ambiguity.
 It is important that the recipient / marker is able to clearly understand what you are recommending and why you have reached that conclusion.

 Simple language doesn’t mean a lack of analysis and thought.
 It means that you can communicate your advice and analysis in a way that is easily understood by the reader.
 You still need to tell them what to do, why they should do it and how they should do it.

 Written communication can be blunter than verbal communication without being unprofessional or offensive.